daikazu/laravel-go/readme.md

 TALL stack.
 It helps you set up some view folder organization and a few sensible packages to get you started.
 Not to mention a sweet page build artisan command.

-The idea behind this package is to install, use, and then remove
+The idea behind this package is to install, use, and then remove.

 So what are you waiting for, get GOing!